In my humble opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite celebrity includes:

 I barely spoke any English at the time.

-Before the man could reply, I quickly ask if he didn’t think that this was ridiculous, did he?
-I mean, all this mess for what?
+Before the security guy could get back to me, I quickly asked if he didn’t think it was all so silly, didn’t he?
+I mean, all this mayhem for what?
 For who?
-I mean, who do they think they are?
+Who did Take That think they were?
 The Beatles?
 The Rolling Stones?

-Without even looking at my press card, which – as far as everybody’s concerned – might have perfectly been a disguised gym subscription, he let me in.
+Without even looking at my press card, which might have perfectly been a gym subscription as far as I’m concerned, he let me in.

 I couldn’t believe what I’d just done.

-I was carrying around an old copy of Everything Changes, a Take That album that was released in 1993, and they looked at it suspiciously, as if Robbie Williams might have jumped out of the cover to punch them in the face.
+I was carrying around an old copy of Everything Changes, a Take That album released in 1993, and they looked at it suspiciously as if Robbie Williams might have jumped out of the cover to punch them in the face.

-Even though he must be at least 0.43 ft shorter than me, Mark Owen has always been my favourite, so when it came to his turn, I whispered the following into his ears: “❤❤❤❤Oh Marky, I loved you so much when I was young ❤❤❤❤!!!”.
+Even though he must be at least 0.43 ft shorter than me, Mark Owen has always been my favourite, so when his turn came, I whispered the following into his ears: “❤❤❤❤Oh Marky, I loved you so much when I was young ❤❤❤❤”

-He smiled and mumbled something in return, but I’ve never really understood if it was “Oh, I am alone now” or “Oh, I am old now”.
+He smiled and mumbled something in return, but I never quite understood if it was “Oh, I am alone now” or “Oh, I am old now”.

 Try to repeat these two sentences and you’ll get a bit confused.
 Repeat them with both his Oldham accent and guttural sounds and you’ll get completely lost.

-But before you could even wake yourself up from the dream, the gorillas slapped you awake.
+But before you could wake yourself up from that beautiful dream, the gorillas slapped you awake.

 And then they physically forced you out without ceremony.

-It’s there that you realised that the whole process had lasted just a few seconds, but that you hold another place where this moment will last forever.
+It’s there that you realise that the whole process had lasted just a few seconds, but that you are keeping another place, a place just for yourself, where this frame will last forever.

 In your heart.